bruvin-sky/atk.ObtuseClues/README.md

 * Added light to a tunnel opposite a rotted bridge

 * Added lamps along a dark rear path

-* Added a fireplace somewhere

 * Added a vision somewhere

+* Added post-flood debris to a tower

 * Changed the shelf arrangement of some reels